The Law of Common Consent

 Last Sunday (April 4, 2015) in the second session of general conference of the Church of Jesus Christ of Latter-day Saints during the sustaining of the General Authorities there were few individuals that opposed the First Presidency and the Quorum of the Twelve Apostles.
 Why do the members of the church have the opportunity to sustain their leaders and what does it mean when someone votes not sustain them?
 From the time that the Church was restored until now all those who are called to any position in the church are sustained by the members of the church.
 In the Doctrine and Covenants it says:

-No person is to be ordained to any office in this church, where there is a regularly organized branch of the same, without the vote of that church; (D&C 20:65)
+No person is to be to any office in this church, where there is a regularly organized branch of the same, without the of that church; (D&C 20:65)

-And all things shall be done by common consent in the church, by much prayer and faith, for all things you shall receive by faith.
+And all things shall be done by in the , by much prayer and faith, for all things you shall receive by faith.
 Amen.
 (D&C 26:2)

 Also the Fifth Article of Faith states: